While some companies rely on AI data collection services, others gather their data using scraping tools or other methods.

 Advantages

-• Less up-front costs for this data collection technique since you do not need to recruit anyone or gather the data yourself.
+- This data collection technique has fewer up-front costs since you do not need to recruit anyone or gather the data yourself.

-• Quicker and easier to implement when compared to other data collection methods since the datasets were prepared in the past and are ready to use.
+- It is quicker and easier to implement than other data collection methods since the datasets were prepared in the past and are ready to use.

 Disadvantages

-• These datasets can have missing or inaccurate data.
-Therefore, they can require processing.
-They can cost more in the long run since more software and manpower might be needed to fill the 20-30% gap.
+- These datasets can have missing or inaccurate data, requiring processing.
+They can also cost more in the long run since more software and manpower might be needed to fill the 20-30% gap.

-• These datasets offer a lack of personalization/customizability since they aren’t created for a specific project.
-It is not suitable for models that require highly personalized data.
+- These datasets lack personalization/customizability since they aren’t created for a specific project.
+Therefore, they are not suitable for models that require highly personalized data.

 4. Automated data collection